rednafi/rednafi.com/content/zephyr/einstellung_effect.md

 thinking.
 Turns out, there's one for that—the Einstellung effect[^2].
 Einstellung is a German word for "attitude" or "setting."
 It describes a situation where we stick to a familiar way of thinking or solving problems, which can stop us from seeing or seeking easier or better solutions.
-This only gets worse as we start growing older and becoming more experienced in a narrow slice of a highly specialized domain.
+This only gets worse as we start growing older or becoming more experienced in a narrow slice of a highly specialized domain.

 To put it more concretely, when I learned my first proper programming language, Python, it